How to Build a Business Development Training Program that Works

 Within six months, the firm saw measurable improvement:

-• BD activity and CRM adoption rose 7%
+• BD activity and CRM adoption rose by 7%

 • Learners built lasting habits around BD time and relationship development